ADM-160 MALD: New USAF competition

 In 2002, the USAF renewed its interest in an air-launched decoy and started a new industry-wide competition for a variant with greater endurance.
 The contract for a new MALD was awarded to Raytheon in Spring 2003.

 The Raytheon ADM-160B is similar in configuration to the ADM-160A, but has a trapezoidal fuselage cross section and is larger and heavier.
 It is powered by a Hamilton Sundstrand TJ-150, a more powerful variant of the TJ-50.

 The first ADM-160B was delivered in Spring 2009.
 In 2010 an "operationally significant quantity" of the drones were delivered to the Air Force.
-The USAF currently plans to procure about 1,500.
+The USAF at one time planned to procure about 1,500.

 In 2008 a contract for a jamming variant MALD-J was awarded to Raytheon.
 It made its first freefall test in 2009 and passed its critical design review in early 2010.
 The first MALD-J was delivered to the Air Force on September 6, 2012.
 On September 24, Raytheon started operational testing, achieving four successful flights out of four launches.
-In April 2015, the MALD-J completed operational testing, satisfying all requirements in 42 flight tests over the last two years.
+In April 2015, the MALD-J completed operational testing, satisfying all requirements in 42 flight tests over two years.

 In November 2012, Raytheon completed ground verification tests for the MALD and MALD-J for integration onto the MQ-9 Reaper UAV.
-Integration onto the aircraft was expected sometime in 2013, with the goal for an unmanned suppression of enemy air defenses capability.
-The company has also explored integration onto the smaller MQ-1 Predator and U.S. Army MQ-1C Gray Eagle.
+Integration onto the aircraft was expected sometime in 2013, with the goal for an unmanned SEAD capability.
+As of 2015, the company had also explored integration onto the smaller MQ-1 Predator and U.S. Army MQ-1C Gray Eagle.

 In June 2013, Raytheon completed a four-year development program of the MALD, under budget.
 The MALD and MALD-J successfully completed all 30 engineering and operational flight tests, with each version completing 15.
 The Air Force has cleared the B-model MALD for export.

 In May 2014, Raytheon delivered the 1,000th MALD-J to the Air Force as part of the Lot 5 production contract.
-The MALD program has achieved a perfect 33-for-33 flight test success record over the past two years.
+The MALD program had achieved a perfect 33-for-33 flight test success record over the previous two years.

-In December 2014, a MALD-J was test-flown with a radio data-link to expand situational awareness and allow for in-flight targeting adjustments.
+In December 2014, a MALD-J was test-flown with a radio datalink to expand situational awareness and allow for in-flight targeting adjustments.
 While carrying out a jamming mission, the MALD-J was able to send situation awareness data to the EW Battle Manager, which used the information to adjust its mission while in-flight.

-In July 2015, Raytheon revealed it had developed a new composite missile body for the MALD-J in partnership with Fokker Aerostructures and Italian race car manufacturer Dallara that is 25 percent cheaper to produce; Fokker adapted robotics to wind the carbon fiber fuselage instead of the conventional manual process and Dallara applied its lightweight structural technologies to airframe accessories such as air inlets and covers.
+In July 2015, Raytheon revealed it had developed a new composite missile body for the MALD-J in partnership with Fokker Aerostructures and Italian race car manufacturer Dallara that is 25% cheaper to produce.
+Fokker adapted robotics to wind the carbon fiber fuselage instead of the conventional manual process and Dallara applied its lightweight structural technologies to airframe accessories such as air inlets and covers.
 The new cheaper airframe design was first incorporated into Lot 7 production models in 2015, from the contract awarded in June 2014.